JamesLinus/siebog/README.md

 Siebog operates in a symmetric cluster: each node is connected to every other node.
 A single node is recognized as the *master* and can be used to remotely control the cluster.
 Other nodes are called *slaves*.

 By default, the `start-siebog` utility runs a single master node on localhost.
-This behavior can be changed through program arguments:
+This behavior can be changed using the program argument "--node":

- * --mode: *master* or *slave* (default: master)
- * --address: Network address of this computer (default: localhost)
- * --master: If mode=slave, the master's network address (required)
+ * If the node is master, use --node=address, where *address* is the network address of this node.
- * --name: If mode=slave, the unique name of this slave node (required)
+ * Otherwise, use --node=name@address,master@master\_address, where *name* is the cluster-wide unique name of this slave node, *address* is the node's network address, and *master\_address* is the network address of a running master node
- * --port-offset: If mode=slave, socket port offset (optional)
- * --slaves: If mode=master, a comma-separated list of at least one slave address (required if there are slaves)

-The port offset allows you to run multiple nodes on a single machine.
-Simply specify a high-enough value for each slave node (e.g. 100, 200, etc.).
-And make sure you have enough RAM :)

 Contact
 -------